rur/treetop/README.markdown

 * Matched elements in the current DOM will be replaced.
 * Unmatched fragments will be discarded.

-_Note that aspects of the client processing can be configured and extended._
+_Note that aspects of the client processing can be configured and extended.
+See [client docs](https://github.com/rur/treetop-client)_

 ### Fragment vs Partial